 curvature of the band structure E(k) [IL03]:

-where is effective mass tensor, is the Plank
+is effective mass tensor, is the Plank

 constant and k is the wave vector.
 Assuming that the effective